The Joshua Tree: Background

 U2 wanted to build on the textures of The Unforgettable Fire, but in contrast to that record's often out-of-focus experimentation, they sought a harder-hitting sound within the limitations of conventional song structures.
 The group referred to this approach as working within the "primary colours" of rock music—guitar, bass, and drums.
 U2's guitarist the Edge was more interested in the European atmospherics of The Unforgettable Fire and was initially reluctant to follow Bono's lead to seek a more American sound.
 The Edge was eventually swayed after discovering blues and country artists such as Howlin' Wolf, Robert Johnson, Hank Williams, and Lefty Frizzell on American public radio stations during the Unforgettable Fire Tour.
 Despite lacking a consensus on their musical direction, the group members agreed that they felt disconnected from the dominant synthpop and new wave music of the time, and they wanted to continue making music that contrasted with these genres.

-To work on material written during the Unforgettable Fire Tour, in November 1985, U2 moved into the home that their drummer Larry Mullen Jr. had newly purchased.
-This included demos that would evolve into "With or Without You", "Red Hill Mining Town", and "Trip Through Your Wires", as well as a song called "Womanfish".
+Following six months' break, in late December 1985, U2 reconvened at their drummer Larry Mullen Jr. had newly purchased to begin writing and rehearsals for the new album.
+They worked on ideas including demos that would evolve into "With or Without You", "Red Hill Mining Town", and "Trip Through Your Wires", as well as a song called "Womanfish".
 The Edge recalled it as a difficult period with a sense of "going nowhere", although Bono was set on America as a theme for the album.
-Additional recording sessions at STS Studios in Dublin with producer Paul Barrett saw the development of "With or Without You" and the genesis of "Bullet the Blue Sky".
+Demo sessions held in early 1986 at STS Studios in Dublin with producer Paul Barrett saw the development of "With or Without You", "Red Hill Mining Town" and the genesis of "Bullet the Blue Sky".